First steps

 }

-response = page.query_elements(QUERY)
+const response = await page.queryElements(QUERY);

 Here's how you can create it step by step:

-Step 0: Create a New Python Script
+Step 0: Create a New JS Script

 Step 1: Import Required Libraries